moraes/tipfy/docs/source/tutorials/user-authentication.rst

 .. note::
-   To keep things more simple and objective, we decided to not use any form library in this tutorial, or tipfy's internationalization utilities.
+   To keep things more simple and objective, we decided to not use any form library in this tutorial, or `Tipfy`_'s internationalization utilities.
    Form handling and i18n may be the subject for a new tutorial. :)